 Squirrels have large eyes which are located on the side of their head in a high position.
 This means they can see not only what is in front of them but also part of what is behind them and above them.
 They can do this without even moving their heads, making it difficult to sneak up on them!

-Interesting Facts about Squirrel: The Three Types of Squirrel
+Interesting Facts about Squirrels: The Three Types of Squirrel

 There are 285 squirrel species in the world which can be divided into three types of squirrel: ground squirrel, tree squirrel and flying squirrel.